DANS-KNAW/easy-bag-store/docs/index.md

     Subcommand: enum - Enumerates bags or Files
-      -a, --all                   enumerate all bags, including inactive ones -e, --exclude-directories   enumerate only regular files, not directories -f, --force-inactive        force retrieval of an inactive item (by default inactive items are not retrieved)
+      -a, --all                   enumerate all bags, including inactive ones -e, --exclude-directories   enumerate only regular files, not directories -f, --force-inactive        force enumeration of files of an inactive bag (by default the files of an inactive bag are not enumerated)
       -d, --from-date  <arg>      Enumerate only bags that are created after this time.
 Format is yyyy-MM-ddTHH:mm:ss (e.g.
                                   2021-08-25T10:25:10)